What are my main responsibilities as a Hook A Kid On Golf Coordinator?

 What is the Hook A Kid On Golf return policy?

-Please inspect contents of your shipment upon receipt.
+A: Return Policy: Please inspect contents of your shipment upon receipt.
 Broken or damaged goods will be replaced at the expense of Hook A Kid On Golf.
 If you would like to return or exchange goods, please contact our office at 561-684-1141 and speak to a Hook A Kid On Golf representative.
 All goods involved in returns/exchanges MUST be unused or we will not process the transaction.
 NAYS will inspect the goods in returns/exchanges prior to shipping out replacement goods or issuing a refund.
-All returns/exchanges must be made within 4 weeks of the ship date of your order.
+All returns/exchanges must be made within four weeks of the ship date of your order.
 The shipping expense for all returns and exchanges will be incurred by the customer (excluding damaged/broken goods).